versly/wsdoc/README.md

 where the first contains endpoints not defined in `@DocumentationRestApi` annotated classes, and the second contains endpoints defined in classes annotated with `@DocumentationRestApi(id = "RestApi2")`.

+* Method and API Level Traits

+A flexible `@DocumentationTraits` annotation can be used to tag APIs and methods with markers that identify them as having certain characteristics.
+For example, the `@DocumentationTraits` annotation can be used to note that a given method is deprecated, experimental, or some other developer defined tag.

+    @DocumentationTraits(DocumentationTraits.EXPERIMENTAL)
+    public static class RestController {

+        @GET
+        @Path("/method1")
+        public void method1() {
+        }

+        @GET
+        @DocumentationTraits(DocumentationTraits.DEPRECATED)
+        @Path("/method2")
+        public void method2() {
+        }

+        @GET
+        @DocumentationTraits("service-scope")
+        @Path("/method3")
+        public void method2() {
+        }
+    }

+In the example above, all methods inherit the `EXPERIMENTAL` trait from the controller class.
+The `method2` is additionally associated with the `DEPRECATED` trait, and `method3` is similarly tagged with a developer defined `service-scope` which might represent the level of authorization that is required to use that method.
+During RAML documentation generation, these tags are manifest as RAML traits in the composed RAML documentation, where they can be subsequently augmented with text that describes the semantics of each trait.

 <a id="maven"/>
 #### wsdoc in a Maven build environment